eurodatacube/byoa-sample-algorithm/README.md

 This repository contains a scaffold for the respository structure required for Bring Your Own Algorithm.

+A (simplified) version to calculate a [Maximum Chlorophyll Index (MCI)](https://eurodatacube.com/marketplace/notebooks/getting-started/EDC_Sentinel_Hub-XCUBE_integration.ipynb) is used as sample algorithm.

 Please consult the [EDC documentation](https://eurodatacube.com/documentation/offer_algorithms_for_on_demand_data_generation) for more information.